ArmoredTurtle/AFC-Klipper-Add-On/docs/AFC_buffer.md

 The `AFC_buffer` module is responsible for handling two types of buffers: [TurtleNeck](https://github.com/ArmoredTurtle/TurtleNeck), [TurtleNeck 2.0](https://github.com/ArmoredTurtle/TurtleNeck2.0) and [Annex Engineering Belay](https://github.com/Annex-Engineering/Belay).
 The Turtleneck buffer involves two sensors (advance and trailing), while the Belay buffer uses a single sensor to control filament movement.

-The buffer adjusts the filament movement based on sensor inputs and can either compress or expand to manage filament feeding properly.
+The buffer adjusts rotation distance for active Box Turtle extruder(lane) based on sensor inputs and can either compress or expand to manage filament feeding properly.
 Each buffer type has unique configuration options and behaviors.

 ### Basic Functionality